immutable/ts-immutable-sdk/src/modules/provider/sample-app/README.md

 ```
 yalc add ts-immutable-sdk
+npm install
 ```

-If changes are made to `ts-immutable-sdk` in the root directory of the sdk run
+If changes are made to `ts-immutable-sdk` in the root directory of the sdk after already publishing run

 ```
 yalc push